SumitKachare/graphql-project-management/README.md

-Project Management :
+Project Name : Project Management Application

-Project Description
+Description :
-    - To create a project management app where users can do CRUD operations on project and the users
+	- An application which shows all the projects and the clients.
+	- CRUD functionality for creating and modifying projects and clients.
 	- User Authentication
+	- Realtime Stats on Project and Client shown in graphical view.

 What will I learn?

-    - To setup graphQL server to consume the api on frontend.
-    - Learn how to make api requests or using react-query properly for graphl query and muatations and validations.
+	- Backend
+		- GraphQL server setup in backend using apollo-server.
-    - Understand the basics and foundations of graphQL artitecture and development.
+		- Understanding of graphQL foundations from artitecture and development persective.

-    - Implemention of graphql-request package.
-    - follow best practices and conventions.
-    - mobile responsive
-    - test cases for client and server
-    - ES linting setup
+	- Frontend
+		- Using graphql-request as graphql client to call queries in frontend.
+		- Use react query to cache requests and optimise the performace.
+		- Mobile responsive.
+		- Unit testing

-    - sonarcube implementation
+	- Cloud
-    - dockerize
+	    - Dockerize
-    - deployment on aws
+		- Deployment on AWS

+	- Others
+		- Best Practices, Resuing Component , ES Linter/Sonar Cube , Code commenting practise

 Tech Stack

     - Frontend
         - react
         - react-query
         - grapql-request

     - Backend
         - express
         - graphql